33 Classic Movies That Are Truly Timeless

 Memorable quote: “Of all the gin joints, in all the towns, in all the world, she walks into mine.”

-A winner of three Oscars, including Best Picture, Casablanca has so much going for it, not the least of which are stars Humphrey Bogart and Ingrid Bergman.
-Set against the backdrop of World War II, it centers on Bogart, an American living in Morocco, who has to decide whether to help a former flame and her new significant other flee the country.
-The characters are well-developed and alluring, taking us back in time to when Hollywood felt more glamorous than gawdy.
-Plus, it’s chock-full of memorable movie quotes.
+Humphrey Bogart.
+Ingrid Bergman.
+Enough said.
+A winner of three Oscars including Best Picture, Casablanca is one of the great old movies.
+Set against the backdrop of World War II, it centers on Bogart’s Rick, an American who owns a nightclub in Casablanca.
+He has to decide whether to help a former flame (Bergman’s Ilsa) and her new significant other flee the country.
+The characters are impossibly elegant and alluring, taking us back to an era when Hollywood felt more glamorous than gawdy.
+Plus, you must remember this: The movie is chock-full of memorable movie quotes.

 Breakfast at Tiffany’s